wgoldie/cuckoo/README.md

 `aws kms encrypt --key-id [your kms key id] --plaintext '{ "consumer_key": "[your consumer key]", "consumer_secret": "[your consumer secret]", "token": "[your token], "token_secret": "[your token secret]" }' --query CiphertextBlob --output text | base64 -d > twcreds`

 depending on your system.
-You can use `certutil` on Windows instead of `base64`, just copy the output of the KMS command (run without pipe) to intermediary.txt and run `-decode intermediary.txt twcreds`.
+You can use `certutil` on Windows instead of `base64`, just copy the output of the KMS command (run without pipe) to intermediary.txt and run `certutil -decode intermediary.txt twcreds`.

 Choose an IAM role that has access to the bucket, lambda creation, and the relevant KMS key and copy its credentials to `lambdaenv.json` in the format: